RacimoLab/it-docs/racimolab_jupiternotebook.md

 ### 1.2.
 Open the ssh tunnel on your local machine

 - On a new terminal, create a shh tunnel with the command shown in Figure 1.3.
-Xs highlighted in yellow represent your user to connect to Willerslev servers.
+Xs highlighted in yellow represent your user to connect to RacimoLab servers.
 Again, you must decide a new port Lp (on Figure 1.3, represented as 7s highlighted in green) and indicate Cp (on Figure 1.3, represented as 9s highlighted in purple)

 ```bash
 ssh XXXXXX@racimocompYYfl -L 7777:localhost:9999 -N